 a.
 Freedom of Association and the Right to Collective Bargaining

 Nonetheless, restrictions in domestic law limit the exercise of these rights.
 For example, the law places restrictions on the labor rights of public employees such as magistrates, police, military, and other security personnel considered essential public servants.
-The law significantly limits the right to strike, although it significantly limits that right.
+The law significantly limits the right to strike.
 For strikes that call on workers to stay home and that do not entail participation in a rally, the union is required to provide eight to 15 days’ advance notice to the employer.
 If unions call for a march, they must provide three days’ advance notice to the city mayor.
 Authorities hold march organizers accountable for any property damage or destruction that occurs during a demonstration.
 The law strictly prohibits all strikes that include occupying the workplace, including nonviolent strikes.
 The law also gives the government extensive requisitioning powers, authorizing it to requisition private- and public-sector workers to secure minimum service in essential services.
 The government defined essential services more broadly than international standards, including services such as mining and quarrying, university centers, and slaughterhouses.

 The law prohibits antiunion discrimination and allows a labor inspector to reinstate immediately workers fired because of their union activities.
 Relevant legal protections cover all workers, including migrants, workers in the informal sector, and domestic workers.
 International organizations reported that contract workers and agency workers faced antiunion discrimination from employers.
-The law provides for freedom of association and collective bargaining.
 The government did not effectively enforce the law.
 The law lists sanctions for violations, including warnings, penalties, suspension, or dissolution.
 Penalties consist of imprisonment and fines and vary depending on the gravity of the violation.
-Penalties were not commensurate with those for comparable offenses.
-Amendments to the law award a legal existence to labor unions of NGOs, create a commission of mediation, and require that associations abide by the law concerning funding terrorism and money laundering.
+Penalties were less than with those for comparable offenses.
+Amendments to the law award a legal existence to labor unions and NGOs, create a commission of mediation, and require that associations abide by the law concerning funding terrorism and money laundering.
 The law also states that no one may serve as the head of a political party and the head of an association at the same time.

-The government generally respected freedom of association and the right to collective bargaining.
-The government generally respected the right of unions to conduct activities without interference.
+The government generally respects freedom of association and the right to collective bargaining.
+The government generally respects the right of unions to conduct activities without interference.
 Unions have the right to bargain directly with employers and industry associations for wages and other benefits.
-Worker organizations were independent of the government and political parties.
+Worker organizations are independent of the government and political parties.
 There were no reports of strikebreaking during the year.
 Government resources to enforce labor laws were not sufficient to protect workers’ rights.
 Penalties were rarely applied against violators.

 Employers did not always respect freedom of association and sometimes discouraged union membership.
 For example, workers in the mining industry were often intimidated, transferred, or fired when they chose to join a union.
 According to union officials, workers in the domestic service, contract worker, or informal sector who attempted to join unions lost their jobs if their employers learned of their action.